cldf-datasets/lapollaqiang/README.md

 ---
 # Source code and data accompanying the study «Towards a sustainable handling of inter-linear-glossed text in language documentation»

-This little repository is intended to run the users through the workflow described in the paper.
+This repository is intended to run the users through the workflow described in the paper.

 ## 1 Preliminaries

-We assume that users are familiar with the commandline on their respective system, that they have Python in a version equal or higher to 3.5 installed, and that they also have the GIT version control system on their machine.
+We assume that users are familiar with the commandline on their respective system, that they have Python in a version equal or higher to 3.5 installed, and that they also have the GIT version control software on their machine.

 ## 2 Getting started

 In order to run through the workflow, some preliminary packages must be downloaded or installed.
 We start by installing the required Python packages with help of the `pip` system.

 ```
-$ pip install -r requirements.txt
+$ pip install cldfbench
 ```

 Once the packages have been successfully installed, users can install the `pyigt` package submitted along with this repository by typing: